sparcityeu/SparseBase/README.md

 - Matrix Market Files (.mtx)
 - Undirected Edge List Files (.uedgelist)

-We can perform a read operation on these formats as shown below: (use `UEdgeListReader` fro .uedgelist files)
+We can perform a read operation on these formats as shown below: (use `UEdgeListReader` for .uedgelist files)
 ```c++
 auto reader = new MTXReader<vertex_type, edge_type, value_type>(file_name);
 auto data = reader->read();